Argentine Navy: San Juan Disaster and Submarine Fleet Renewal Problem

-On 15 November 2017, the ARA San Juan (S-42) stopped communicating during a routine transit to port following a military exercise.
+On 15 November 2017, submarine ARA San Juan (S-42) stopped communicating during a routine transit to port following a military exercise.
 A search was launched by ISMERLO, however after 15 days of searching the Argentine Navy declared the end of the rescue operation, and solely focused on the recovery of the submarine—not the crew.
 44 personnel were on the submarine when it disappeared.
-The final inform made by Argentinian congressmen stated that president Mauricio Macri and his defence minister had political responsibilities about what happened to ARA San Juan.
+The final report made by Argentine congressmen stated that president Mauricio Macri and his defence minister had political responsibilities for the loss of ARA San Juan.
+Lack of funding for maintenance and personnel training had been identified as a chronic problem for the submarine service.
+After the San Juan disaster, the submarine service no longer maintained any active vessels.

 In 2019, the governments of Brazil and Argentina were working on a transfer deal of the four Tupi IKL209/1400 submarines currently operated by the Brazilian Navy.
-Two of the Brazlian submarines are currently non operational pending repairs, the other two are still active pending their replacement by the 4 Scorpene type Submarines currently under construction.
+Two of the Brazilian submarines are currently non operational pending repairs, the other two are still active pending their replacement by the 4 Scorpene type submarines currently under construction.
 However, in the early 2000s they had been upgraded with new combat systems by Lockheed Martin Maritime Systems and Sensors.
 This gave the submarines the ability to carry and fire the MK 48 MOD 6AT ADCAP Torpedo.
 Although there are some reservations about the deal, the defense ministers and admirals of the Argentine Navy were enthusiastic about moving forward with it.
 The submarines were to be repaired and serviced in the Tandanor drydock facility.
 If the deal moves forward it would allow Argentina to restore its submarine capability which is currently defunct.
 As an alternative, in 2021 a Russian delegation visited the TANDANOR shipyard and other defence facilities, reportedly also making an offer to supply either the Improved Kilo-class submarine or the export variant of the Lada-class submarine to the Argentine Navy.

-In July 2022, in the context of Argentina's desire to replace its submarine fleet, defence minister Jorge Taiana paid a visit to the Naval Group shipyard in Cherbourg to examine the construction procss for the Scorpène-class submarine.
+In July 2022, in the context of Argentina's desire to replace its submarine fleet, defence minister Jorge Taiana paid a visit to the Naval Group shipyard in Cherbourg to examine the construction process for the Scorpène-class submarine.
 Minister Taiana also visited Germany for a meeting with his ministerial counterpart, in order to explore the possibility of acquiring German-built submarines, either independently or in tandem with an interim acquisition of the Brazilian Navy's Tupi-class boats.
 However, it still remained unclear whether Argentina had either the financial resources or the political will to pursue any submarine replacement.